mcneel/rhino.inside/Autodesk/Revit/README.md

 This folder contains a Rhino inside Revit sample project that demonstrates:

 1. Starting Rhino and Grasshopper as a Revit Addon.
+2. Call directly into the native Revit APIs from a Grashopper or Rhino plugin.
-2. Grasshopper definitions can be opened and previewed in Rhino.
+2. Grasshopper definitions can be opened and previewed in Rhino withing the Revit process.
-3. Geometry from Rhino and Grasshopper can be pushed into Revit.
+3. Object can be natively created by Rhino or Grasshopper within Revit through the API.

 ![](Resources/sample-shot.jpg)